Learn about our department’s approach to teaching religious studies.

 - RELS courses give students a window into religious communities through primary sources, including textual sources, as well as material evidence, visual evidence, rituals, music, monuments, etc.;

-- RELS courses regard the religiosity of people as understandable given their context, interests, priorities, hopes, and fears and impel students to inquire charitably as to how and why religiosity fits within its given context;
+- RELS courses regard the religiosity of people as understandable given their context, interests, priorities, hopes, and fears; we encourage students to inquire charitably as to how religion meets peoples' needs and how particular forms of religiosity fit within their given context;

-- even while striving to be charitable, RELS courses also develop critical tools of analysis that help students understand, assess, and form judgments about instances and issues of religiosity; and
+- Even while striving to be charitable, RELS courses also develop critical tools of analysis that help students understand, assess, and form judgments about instances and issues of religiosity;

-- RELS courses attempt to reveal the interaction of religious communities with one another and the enmeshment of religious communities within their society.
+- RELS courses attempt to reveal the interaction of religious communities with one another and the enmeshment of religious communities within their society; and